Shea Stadium: Planning and construction

-Unlike O'Malley, the owners of the franchise that would eventually become the Mets felt Queens was the logical home for their new team's ballpark.
-From the outset, they wanted to secure the loyalties of both Dodgers and Giants fans, and feared a team in Manhattan or Brooklyn would be seen as a de facto revival of the respective borough's former franchise, thus possibly alienating fans in the other borough.
+Unlike O'Malley, the owners of the franchise that eventually became the Mets felt Queens was the logical home for their new ballpark.
+They wanted to secure the loyalties of both Dodgers and Giants fans, and feared that a team in Manhattan or Brooklyn would be seen as a de facto revival of the respective borough's former franchise, thus possibly alienating fans in the other borough.
 A club playing in Flushing Meadows (located roughly the same distance from Manhattan and Brooklyn) would not only likely avoid the same perception, but presumably capture the loyalty of fans in Queens as well, thus potentially confining support for the New York Yankees of the American League to their home borough of The Bronx on the mainland.

 Nevertheless, Moses and William A. Shea, the New York lawyer who had led the effort to bring National League baseball back to New York, faced a problem.
-New York state law of the time did not allow cities to borrow money in order to build a stadium.
+New York state law of the time did not allow a city to borrow money to build a stadium.
 The only way for the city to finance a stadium would be to demonstrate that the stadium could pay for itself.
 With this in mind, Moses and Shea proposed to have the new team pay substantial rent in order to pay off 30-year bonds.
-This provision would come back to haunt the Mets years later; they would never live up to that monetary commitment, and the ensuing financial woes would be an albatross around the team for years.
+This provision came back to haunt the Mets years later; they never met that monetary commitment, and it caused them financial problems for years.

 On October 6, 1961, the Mets signed a 30-year stadium lease, with an option for a 10-year renewal.
-Rent for what was originally budgeted as a $9 million facility was set at $450,000 annually, with a reduction of $20,000 each year until it reached $300,000 annually.
+Rent (for a facility originally budgeted to cost $9 million) was set at $450,000 for the first year, to be reduced by $20,000 in each subsequent year until it reached $300,000 annually.

 In their inaugural season in 1962, the expansion Mets played in the Polo Grounds, sharing the facility with the New York Titans of the upstart American Football League which had begun play in 1960.
 The original plans were for both teams to move to a new stadium in 1963.
 In October 1962, Mets official Tom Meany said, "Only a series of blizzards or some other unforeseen trouble might hamper construction."
-That unforeseen trouble surfaced in a number of ways: the severe winter of 1962–1963, along with the bankruptcies of two subcontractors and labor issues.
+That unforeseen trouble surfaced in a number of ways: the severe winter of 1962–1963, the bankruptcies of two subcontractors, and labor issues.
 The result was that both the Mets and the football team (by then renamed the Jets) were forced to play at the Polo Grounds for one more year.